Where do I find recipes for kids’ lunchboxes that are also gluten-free?

 And now, thanks to my gluten-free girl, I have founded and authored this blog, dedicated to gluten-free kids’ food, with a specific focus on the mightiest of challenges – the school lunchbox.

-The lunchbox is a tricky business for any parent, but it’s in another ballpark entirely when you take away the gluten.
+Kids’ lunchboxes are a tricky business for any parent, but it’s in another ballpark entirely when you take away the gluten.
 Yes, it’s true that there are plenty of gluten-free foods available, but I’d prefer that my daughter didn’t exist on a diet of processed food.
 Even gluten-free foods can be full of many of the same additives (often in higher quantities) that are found in ordinary foods and, let’s face it, most of our kids could do with a lot less sugar and salt in their diets.
-Add to this the difficulties that Coeliacs can have with calcium and iron absorption, as well as the need for increased dietary fibre, and you are getting a picture of the challenge.
+Add to this the difficulties that coeliacs can have with calcium and iron absorption, as well as the need for increased dietary fibre, and you are getting a picture of the challenge.

 Yep, a kid going gluten-free requires organisation and forward thinking.
 Yep, sometimes it’s hard, sometimes it’s tiring.
 And yep, sometimes she frets about her dietary restrictions.
 But nup, I don’t have a single regret.
 Not ever.
 She’s happy, healthy, sparky, funny, witty and just a wee bit crazy.
 Just the way I love her.